clsnyder/clsnyder.github.io-jekyll-backup/_posts/2020-08-24-post-pectus-excavatum-vacuum-bell.md

 ---
-title: The use of a vacuum belt in the treatment of pectus excavatum
+title: The use of a vacuum bell in the treatment of pectus excavatum
 last_modified_at: 2020-08-24 T16:20:02-05:00
 excerpt_separator: “<!—more—>”
 categories: